meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-08-burden-reduction-post.md

 <h3><a id="significant"></a>Significant Progress on CAP Goal -- Shifting from Low-Value to High-Value</h3>

-As a key component of the President’s Management Agenda (PMA), the Cross-Agency Priority (CAP) Goal focused on Shifting from Low-Value to High-Value Work pursues the critical mission to eliminate outdated and redundant requirements.
+As a key component of the [President’s Management Agenda (PMA)](https://www.performance.gov/PMA/PMA.html), the CAP Goal focused on Shifting from Low-Value to High-Value Work pursues the critical mission to eliminate outdated and redundant requirements.
 The Shifting from Low-Value to High-Value Goal team has produced a number of recent accomplishments, including:
 * Billions of dollars in realized and anticipated savings, and hundreds of thousands of Full -Time Employee (FTE) hours shifted to higher-value work based on over 100 transformation initiatives in agencies.
 Highlights include:
     * 50+ initiatives leveraging broad-scale process improvement and standardization.
     * 30+ initiatives using robotics process automation (RPA), artificial intelligence (AI), and/or other innovative software.